pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/03_Feature_Flags_And_Debug_Mode.md

 `FeatureManagerInterface` in your code in a DI context.

-> As soon as you set a custom state on the feature manager, the default behavior (e.g. reading debug mode setting from the `debug-mode.php` config file will be omitted.
+> As soon as you set a custom state on the feature manager, the default behavior (e.g. reading debug mode setting from the `debug-mode.php` config file) will be omitted.

-To define and query a set of features define a feature as a bit field enum extending the `Pimcore\FeatureToggles\Feature` class.
+To define and query a set of features define a feature as a bit field enum extending the `Pimcore\FeatureToggles\Feature` class (internally the class uses the [myclabs/php-enum library](https://github.com/myclabs/php-enum) to implement an enum-like type in PHP).
 This class can be used to set and query a feature state on the feature manager.
 Besides the flags you define on your feature class, the `Feature` base class will define a special `NONE` and an `ALL` value representing all flags turned off and all flags turned on.
 To register a state on the feature manager, set a `FeatureState` object on the manager which contains a `type` (e.g. `debug_mode`) and a `value` (an integer value representing one or more flags in the bit field).